casadeagua/S-D-Test/README.md

 Code is in the "diceprobs.py" file

-Found using brute force, over 1 million iterations
+Found using brute force, 1 million iterations

 # Results: